alex-patterson-webdev/container-adapter/README.md

         }
     }

-We can the pass the service provider to the container instance.
+We can then pass the service provider to the container instance.

     $provider = new MyServiceProvider();
     $container->registerServices($provider);

 There a three methods of `ContainerAdapterInterface` that provide us the ability to register different types of services

-### Registering services
+### Created Services

 The simplest services to register are objects that are already created.